ccoff/scsisim/README.md

 `-v`: Display verbose information, including raw SCSI commands and responses, diagnostic information, etc. All verbose information goes to stderr, so you can redirect output as needed.

 **NOTE:** On some Linux distros (Debian and Ubuntu; maybe others), you must add the current user to the **disk** group.
 This ensures that the user has sufficient privileges to access the device directly using SCSI.
-Otherwise, you may have to run the demo app as the root user.
+Otherwise, you will have to run the demo app as the root user.

 For example, on Debian type the following command to add a user to the **disk** group (replace [USERNAME] with the current username):